xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-grafana/index.md

 Grafana dashboards are automatically discovered from the ConfigMaps in the deployed namespace.
 If a ConfigMap has been created with the `gitlab_grafana_dashboard` label set to `true`, then the JSON encoded dashboard in the ConfigMap will be imported into Grafana.
-This mechanism does not allow any updates to the dashboard to be written back to the ConfigMap containing the JSON encoded dashboard.
+This import happens once (when Grafana is restarted) and any changes to the dashboard will not be written back to the ConfigMap.

 There are no ConfigMaps for dashboards are created by default.
 The end user may supply their own dashboards utilizing the same mechanism by supplying the `gitlab_grafana_dashboard`